 Salary Range of Accountants and CPAs

 Below are salary ranges derived from the 2013 Robert Half Salary Guide by experience level that can be reached for both public and corporate accounting.
-Accountants with CPAs tend to make 10 – 15% more than accountants without a certification.
-CPA salaries on each chart reflect a 15% increase over non-CPAs.
+Certified Public Accountants tend to make 10 – 15% more than financial accounting professionals without a CPA license.
+Furthermore, CPA salaries on each chart reflect a 15% increase over non-CPAs.

 Demand for Accountants and CPAs

 We’re always in demand!
 Accountants are needed anywhere and everywhere even in a weakened economy.
 An accountant with a CPA is more distinguished than another candidate with the same qualifications without a CPA.
-On top of the demand for an accountant, an accountant with a CPA is just that much more sought after.
+On top of the demand for public accounting, an accountant with a CPA is just that much more sought after.

 Per the Bureau of Labor Statistics, the accounting profession is expected to grow 11% from 2014 to 2024.
 Employment for accountants and auditors in 2014 was 1,332,700 while projected employment in 2024 is expected to increase to 1,475,100.